 - Conduct national leadership and outreach.
 All members of the network will engage in leadership and outreach.
 The Network Lead will coordinate these activities for the network.
 Leadership activities will include convenings of platform developers, researchers, and education stakeholders to discuss challenges such as data privacy, collaboration tools, and the types of meaningful outcomes that can be collected by platforms that would be useful for practitioners.
 The Network Lead will summarize research relevant to the broad goals of the network and knowledge generated through these activities and share it out with the broader community in various ways, such as through white papers and short briefs.
 Additional outreach activities include showcasing the digital platforms to researchers and education stakeholders, creating a website, and coordinating the network's communication and social media strategy to ensure the network's products reach a variety of stakeholders, including researchers, developers, and education personnel at the school, district, and state levels.

 - Establish collaborations between platform developers, researchers, and education stakeholders.
 The Network Lead will bring together leading education technology developers, researchers, and education personnel to identify ways to answer research questions that address the needs of education stakeholders.
 These collaborations will serve as a model for the field.

 - Demonstrate the promise of conducting high-quality, quick-turnaround research studies using digital platforms.
-Research teams (funded through a separate competition at a later date) will conduct studies using the revised platforms that will serve as examples for the field as well as provide opportunities to improve the platforms.
+Research teams will conduct studies using the revised platforms that will serve as examples for the field as well as provide opportunities to improve the platforms.